JakubHerr/GitFit/docs/documentation.md

 - every exercise block must contain at least one set that is not empty
 - every set must contain valid input for weight and repetitions
 - valid weight is a non-negative number with up to two decimal points
-- User can define progressive overoad settings for each exercise block in workout day
+- User can define progressive overload settings for each exercise block in workout day
 - overload is optional
-- valid repetition is a whole number (user wants to record failed lift)
+- valid repetition is a whole non-negative number (user wants to record failed lift)

 #### Measurement
 - all measurements are currently in cm and kg